Hicks, Paul. "Caroline O'Day: The Gentlewoman from New York," New York History, 88 (Summer 2007), 287-305.

 A longtime suffragist with strong ties to New York politics and First Lady Eleanor Roosevelt, Caroline O’Day was an unwavering supporter of New Deal legislation and a fervent pacifist during her four terms in the House.
 Once, when asked what she would do if the United States became embroiled in a war, she declared, “I would just kiss my children good-bye and start off for Leavenworth.”1 Those convictions changed, however, when O’Day realized the aims of Nazi Germany.

 Once in the House, O’Day received assignments on the Immigration and Naturalization Committee and on the Insular Affairs Committee.
-She also chaired the Committee on Election of President, Vice President, and Representatives in Congress from 1937 to 1943.
-She, along with Mary T. Norton and Isabella S. Greenway was one of the most popular and recognizable women in Congress.
+She also chaired the Committee on the Election of the President, Vice President, and Representatives in Congress from 1937 to 1943.
+She, along with Representatives Mary T. Norton of New Jersey and Isabella Greenway of Arizona, was one of the most popular and recognizable women in Congress.
 O’Day’s trademark was her collection of hand fans.
-Known as “The Lady of the Fans”, she carried them into committee hearings and onto the House Floor.14
+Known as “The Lady of the Fans,” she carried them into committee hearings and onto the House Floor.14

 Congresswoman O’Day’s first passion was the pursuit of world peace.
-Her affiliation with the group World Peaceways, led O’Day to propose several measures she believed would deter world conflict: the adoption ofa national referendum to allow voters to decide for or against a war; federal government control of the arms industry; and a government–backed educational campaign about the horrors of war.
-Women played a particularly important role in the protest movement, O’Day noted, because as mothers they “pay the first and greatest cost of war.”15 She represented the Women’s International League for Peace and Freedom at the International Conference for the Maintenance of Peace in Buenos Aires, Argentina, in 1936.16 She was concerned with the prospect of “total war,” in which civilian targets—urban and industrial, in particular—were as important to strategists as traditional military targets.
+Her affiliation with the group World Peaceways led O’Day to propose several measures she believed would deter world conflict: the adoption of a national referendum to allow voters to decide for or against a war; federal government control of the arms industry; and a government-backed educational campaign about the horrors of war.
+Women played a particularly important role in the protest movement, O’Day noted, because as mothers they “pay the first and greatest cost of war.”15 She represented the Women’s International League for Peace and Freedom at the International Conference for the Maintenance of Peace in Buenos Aires, Argentina, in 1936.16 She was concerned with the prospect of “total war,” in which civilian targets— urban and industrial, in particular—were as important to strategists as traditional military targets.
 The Spanish Civil War, then raging in Spain, as well as Japanese and Nazi tactics in the opening years of World War II, would confirm O’Day’s fears.
-O’Day urged that the U.S. and other nations adopt a “standard of ethics” that would outlaw mass killings.17
+O’Day urged that the United States and other nations adopt a “standard of ethics” that would outlaw mass killings.17

 Poor health brought O’Day’s career to a premature end.
 Her 1940 election had been carried on largely by her daughter, Elia, who made campaign appearances for her convalescing mother.
 O’Day declined to run for a fifth term in 1942, after she suffered complicating injuries from a fall.
-She was succeeded by Republican Winnifred Stanley, who prevailed against Democratic candidate Flora Dufour Johnson in the 1942 general elections.
-O’Day died on January 4, 1943, a day after the end of her congressional service.
+She was succeeded by Republican Winnifred Claire Stanley, who prevailed against Democratic candidate Flora Dufour Johnson in the 1942 general elections.
+O’Day died on January 4, 1943, a day after the end of her congressional service.28 In observing O’Day’s popularity among her House colleagues, the Washington Post eulogized her as “a firm friend, a cultivated companion, and a conscientious public servant.”29

 1“Mrs. O’Day Pledges Opposition to War,” 29 October 1934, New York Times: 4.